Purnia division: English rule and freedom struggle

 Purnia district, being so very contiguous to several districts of undivided Bengal, had been promptly affected by the swadeshi movement in the first decade of the 20th century.
 At that time there were no facilities for higher education in Purnia district and the students who sought higher education had to go to Calcutta or to Patna.
-The Bihar National College and TK Ghosh Academy were suspected as the two centers for a secret students organization, which indulged in sedition and both these institutions had a sprinkling of students from Purnia.
+The Bihar National College and TK Ghosh Academy were suspected as the two centers for a secret students organisation, which indulged in sedition and both these institutions had a sprinkling of students from Purnia.
 A boy from Purnia, Atul Chandra Mazumdar, a student of the BN College, Patna was arrested under the Defence Act of India.

 Since 1919, Purnia had closely followed the policy, aims and objectives of the Indian National Congress.
 Some of the delegates of Purnia attended the Nagpur session of Congress in 1920 and the moment Mahatma Gandhi gave the call for the Non-Cooperation, there were a number of volunteers in this district.
 Some of the early local leaders were Gokul Krishna Roy, Satyendra Narayan Roy and a few others who gave up their practice in the Bar and joined the movement.

 In 1921, a national school was started in Katihar.
-Shri Rajendra Prasad toured Purnia district in 1921 and addressed meetings at Purnia and at other places.
+Rajendra Prasad toured Purnia district in 1921 and addressed meetings at Purnia and at other places.
 In 1942 Quit India Movement tactics were fully implemented by the people of Purnia.
 Mahatma Gandhi visited Purnia in 1929, during which time he met the Raja of Nazargunj and addressed crowded meetings at various places including Kisahnganj, Bishnupur, Araria and Purnia.
 The survey and settlement operations in Purnia district commenced in 1952 and settlement operations were concluded in 1960.
 During the 1911–20 period, Purnia suffered from epidemics of cholera every year from 1915 to 1919.
 A very serious outbreak of cholera occurred in 1925.
 Incidences of smallpox and malaria was very high during this period.